(c. 1835 - ?)

 References & notes

 Service information from the State of New York1 and Conyngham.2 His role at Antietam from Major James Cavanagh's Official Report.
-His brevet award from the Register.3 His picture from an 1865 group portrait with his officers of the 69th, original at the Library of Congress.
-The slouch hat he was probably wearing in that photgraph was sold by Midwest Civil War Relics.
+His brevet award from the Register.3 His picture from an 1865 group portrait of the officers of the 69th, original at the Library of Congress; thanks to Joseph Maghe for his help identifying Smith.

 c.
 1835; County Monaghan, IRELAND